ljk233/AutomatingM248/docs/README.md

 The example links direct to a computer activity completed in `Python`.
 They provide little use to the study of **M248** (given that the module uses **Minitab**), and is so mainly for interest and colour.
-They were carried out using **Atom + Hydrogen**, as I found Jupyter notebook irritating to version control in GitHub.
+They were written using **Atom + Hydrogen**, as I found Jupyter notebook irritating to version control in GitHub.
 They could also be used with some other IDE, such as Spyder.

 ## Data